linuxboot/heads-wiki/Installing-and-Configuring/Building-Heads/general.md

 With a vanilla Debian 11 or Ubuntu 20.04 install, such as a digitalocean droplet, you need to first install some support tools.
-This takes a short while, so get a cup of coffee and [install host build requirements packages as specified here](https://github.com/osresearch/heads/blob/master/.circleci/config.yml#L10-L11)
+This takes a short while, so get a cup of coffee and [install host build requirements packages as specified in the Debian continuous integration configuration](https://github.com/osresearch/heads/blob/master/.circleci/config.yml#L18)

-On a Fedora machine, [install host build requirements packages as specified here](https://github.com/osresearch/heads/blob/master/.gitlab-ci.yml.deprecated#L19).
+On a Fedora machine, [install host build requirements packages as specified in the old Fedora-based continuous integration configuration](https://github.com/osresearch/heads/blob/master/.gitlab-ci.yml.deprecated#L19).

 For emulation and analysis with UEFITool under Fedora, install `qemu` and `qt5-devel`: